SkyBlueRW/SkyBlueRW.github.io/_posts/2023-03-17-sdf-nutshell.md

 At the heart of many interesting topics in finance such as factor pricing models, market anomalies, return preidiction, time variant risk premimum..etc lies this fundamental asset pricing formula.

 It is amazing that with such a neat equation based on few assumptions, one can price all future payoffs $$x_{t+1}$$ with a stochastic discount factor $$m_{t+1}$$.
-Through the len of the paradigm with stochastic discount factor, we can extend insights across asset classes from different perspectives such as macro, consumption, production， portfolio...
+Through the len of the paradigm with stochastic discount factor, we can extend insights across asset classes from different perspectives such as macro, consumption, production, portfolio...

 Throughout this blog, I would like to kick off the discussion on the subject of asset pricing with a focus on stochastic discount factor.
 Where does it come from? what's the implication? how to allign it with real world? these are the questions we hope to address.